ZanichelliEditore/design-system/src/components/z-color-picker/readme.md

 ## Overview

 Color picker component.
-This component allow the user to pick a color from a predefined set.
+This component allows the user to pick a color from a predefined set.

 ## Properties